Powerful batch conformal prediction for classification: Abstract

 \section{Abstract}

 In a split conformal framework with $K$ classes, a calibration sample of $n$ labeled examples is observed for inference on the label of a new unlabeled example.
-In this work, we explore the case where a `batch' of $m$ independent such unlabeled examples is given, and a batch prediction set with $1-\alpha$ coverage should be provided for this batch.
-Hence, the batch prediction set takes the form of a collection of label vectors of size $m$, while the calibration sample only contains univariate labels.
-Using the Bonferroni correction consists in concatenating the individual prediction sets at level $1-\alpha/m$ \citep{vovk2013transductive}.
-We propose a uniformly more powerful solution, based on specific combinations of conformal $p$-values that exploit the Simes inequality \citep{Sim1986}.
-Intuitively, the pooled evidence of fairly `easy' examples of the batch can help provide narrower batch prediction sets.
-We also introduced adaptive versions of the novel procedure that are particularly effective when the batch prediction set is expected to be large.
-The theoretical guarantees are provided when all examples are independent and identically distributed (iid), as well as more generally when iid is assumed only conditionally within each class.
-In particular, our results are also valid under a label distribution shift since the distribution of the labels need not be the same in the calibration sample and in the new `batch'.
-The usefulness of the method is illustrated on synthetic and real data examples.
+We explore the setting where a `batch' of $m$ independent such unlabeled examples is given, and the goal is to construct a batch prediction set with 1-$\alpha$ coverage.
+Unlike individual prediction sets, the batch prediction set is a collection of label vectors of size $m$, while the calibration sample consists of univariate labels.
+A natural approach is to apply the Bonferroni correction, which concatenates individual prediction sets at level $1-\alpha/m$.
+We propose a uniformly more powerful solution, based on specific combinations of conformal $p$-values that exploit the Simes inequality.
+We provide a general recipe for valid inference with any combinations of conformal $p$-values, and compare the performance of several useful choices.
+Intuitively, the pooled evidence of relatively `easy' examples within the batch can help provide narrower batch prediction sets.
+Additionally, we introduce a more computationally intensive method that aggregates batch scores and can be even more powerful.
+The theoretical guarantees are established when all examples are independent and identically distributed (iid), as well as more generally when iid is assumed only conditionally within each class.
+Notably, our results remain valid under label distribution shift, since the distribution of the labels need not be the same in the calibration sample and in the new batch.
+The effectiveness of the methods is highlighted through illustrative synthetic and real data examples.

 {\it Keywords:} conformal inference, multiple testing, label distribution shift, Simes inequality.\\